EdithChorev/Team1/README.md

 assumptions made, and engineering decisions executed are outlined throughout the notebook.

 Once you've cloned this repo, simply open this Notebook and ensure that you execute each cell in a linear order i.e. from the top of the notebook down.
-Just make sure you read the instructions!
+And make sure you read the instructions!

 <p align="center">